 Like most adults, I’m usually reluctant to forefront my ignorance by making mistakes.
 It helps a great deal to be someplace as easy going as Bocas de Toro.
 It was helpful that the folks at Spanish By the Sea, where we studied, were really committed to the idea of studying in a fun, relaxing setting while also making sure that they spoke Spanish to us at all times.

 Of course, if you can’t travel to a Spanish-speaking country, there are now a variety of options for finding native speakers for online conversation and instruction.
-And if you are particularly uptight about making mistakes, you might try out language games as an approach to learning a new language.
+And if you are particularly uptight about making mistakes, you might try out language games, or apps like DuoLingo as an approach to learning a new language.

 5. Individual results will vary